drpetersonfernandes/GameCoverScraper/README.md

 Access detailed logs for troubleshooting:
 -   **Settings > Show/Hide Log Window**.
 -   Log files are also saved as `app.log` and `error.log` in the application folder.
+-   `error_user.log` contains a simplified list of errors for user reference.

 ## 🔧 Configuration